UKPLab/5pils/README.md

 ### Google Vision API and Azure OpenAI service

 - Our baseline model relies on evidence retrieved with reverse image search using the [Google Vision API](https://cloud.google.com/vision/docs/detecting-web).
-Should you want to collect your own evidence with the same API, you will need to create a Google Cloud account.
+Should you want to collect your own evidence, you will need a Google Cloud account.

 - If you want to use GPT4(-Vision) for answer generation, you will need an Azure account with access to the [Azure OpenAI service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview).